 Adding even more milk to the prepared porridge will help you reach the desired consistency needed for babies and kids.

 For those who have a milk allergy, you can use water instead of milk or you can use coconut milk for cooking the porridge, which may slightly alter the flavor but it is perfectly fine to be used.

 So here is how you can easily make semolina porridge at home following this easy semolina porridge recipe below.

-Semolina Porridge Recipe, How To Make Semolina Porridge At Home
+How To Make Semolina Porridge Or Semolina Pudding?

 - Add the semolina flour to a pan and dry roast it for about 2 to 3 minutes stirring constantly.
 If you are using roasted semolina flour, you can skip this step.